ewanbarclay/readthedocs_XDF/docs/task2.rst

 2.2  Segmentation
 -----------------
 `Segmentation <https://en.wikipedia.org/wiki/Image_segmentation>`_ is one way of detecting sources (objects) in an image.
 In the simplest implementation we can identify collections of connected pixels which are all above some threshold.
-Simple segmentation is controlled by two parameters: the minimum number of connected pixels *n<sub>pixels</sub>* and the required significance *threshold* for each pixel. `example6 </Examples/example6.ipynb>`_ demonstrates the use of simple segmentation routines using the *astropy.photutils* module with the results of simple segmentation shown in Figure 5.
+Simple segmentation is controlled by two parameters: the minimum number of connected pixels n\ :sub:`pixels`\  and the required significance *threshold* for each pixel. :ref:`Example6` demonstrates the use of simple segmentation routines using the *astropy.photutils* module with the results of simple segmentation shown in Figure 5.

 |